-NEW!
-A clear bag policy is in effect for Dick Bivins Stadium (PDF opens in new window) during the 2020-2021 athletic year.
+A clear bag policy is in effect for Dick Bivins Stadium (PDF opens in new window).
 Amarillo ISD continually reviews its safety and security policies across the district looking for ways to improve.
 This proactive measure will enhance safety inside and outside the stadium, and speed the security screening process for all fans.

 The clear bag policy is only in effect at Dick Bivins Stadium; however, fans should be aware of specific policies regarding prohibited items at ALL Amarillo ISD athletic facilities.
 Lastly, please help us in communicating this new policy with stakeholders and fans.

 The stadium opened in 1950 and has a seating capacity of 15,000.
 Terraced-seating aluminum bleachers in 41 rows on both the east and west grandstands look down on a playing field that is below ground level.
 The west grand stand situated immediately below the press box is the designated home side.
 On June 1, 1998, the Amarillo Independent School District installed first-generation FieldTurf, replacing the original 48-year old natural grass playing surface.
 This was the first FieldTurf installation in any American football venue in the world.
 New sixth-generation FieldTurf was installed on the field during the fall of 2008.